Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Introduction

-The two main methods for exploiting MIMO systems are spatial multiplexing, and diversity.
-In the former case, independent data streams are transmitted and received through spatial parallelized MIMO channels.
-The parallelization is created via precoding and postcoding based on singular value decomposition (SVD) of the channel matrix.
-In this paper, we propose and analyze a MIMO system that exploits spatial multiplexing with polarization reconfigurable antenna elements and the functionality of polarization precoding/postcoding, which we denominate \emph{polarization reconfigurable MIMO} (\emph{PR-MIMO}).
-We will show that the adjustment of the polarization vectors at Tx and Rx antenna elements can improve the capacity of a spatial multiplexing system.

-On the other hand, the PR-MIMO system can focus on Tx and Rx diversity for the improvement of the link-quality in terms of signal-to-noise ratio (SNR).
-For example, $N_t$ Tx antennas employ maximal-ratio transmission (MRT) to simultaneously transmit weighted replica of the single bit stream.
-The ideal weights are obtained by SVD of the channel impulse matrix.
-In the similar manner, $N_r$ Rx antennas utilize maximal-ratio combining (MRC), where the weighted received signals are linearly combined to increase the effective SNR.
-In overall, a diversity degree of $N_t \cdot N_r$ can be obtained.

-However, a system employing both MRT and MRC requires $N_t$ and $N_r$ complete RF chains, respectively; this high degree of hardware complexity is undesirable in particular when numerous antennas are involved.
-For instance, 5G base stations, BSs, (called next-generation Node B (gNB)), may contain at least 64 elements in a single panel as described in \cite{Oh_Kwon_mpsbeamforming}.
-To lower hardware complexity, antenna selection can be used, and is foreseen in current cellular and WiFi schemes \cite{Molisch_ReducedComplexity}.
-This paper will analyze a situation where the gNB uses hybrid selection and MRT (HS/MRT); whereas, the user equipment (UE) or the Rx applies MRC.
-HS/MRT scheme selects $L_t$ out of $N_t$ Tx antennas, which reduce the hardware complexity by lowering the number of RF chain from $N_t$ to $L_t$.
+Another important method for improving the cost/performance tradeoff in spatial multiplexing systems is hybrid antenna selection (HS) \cite{Molisch_ReducedComplexity, Win_MZ_Winter_HybridSelection, Hybrid_Selection, Gore_AntennaSelection,Receiver_antennaselection}.
+HS schemes can reduce hardware complexity by lowering the number of RF chains from $N_t$ to $L_t$.
+They are adopted in current communication standards including IEEE 802.11 \cite{zhang2006applying} and LTE \cite{mehta2012antenna}.
+Further, 5th generation (5G) and beyond-5G base stations (BSs), called next-generation Node B (gNB), consider deploying a large number of antenna elements but with the limited number of antenna ports in each antenna panel as described in \cite{Roh_5GBeamforming_ComMag14, Nam_FD-MIMO, Nam_FD-MIMO_Feasibility_JSAC17, Kwon_Oh_VTC20Fall}, which can be exploited by HS, possibly in combination with (hybrid) beamforming \cite{ratnam2018hybrid}.

-The benefits of hybrid selection and spatial multiplexing are demonstrated in \cite{Molisch_ReducedComplexity, Win_MZ_Winter_HybridSelection, Hybrid_Selection, Gore_AntennaSelection,Receiver_antennaselection}.
-On the other hand, polarization diversity is not taken into account in the majority of previous research works.
+On the other hand, polarization diversity is not taken into account in the majority of previous research works on antenna selection.
 Although there are previous reports that consider polarization diversity with antenna selection, they consider fixed antenna polarization such as dual-polarized antennas in\cite{Anreddy_Vikram_Ingram_Ann} or tri-polarized antennas in \cite{Aamir_MP_AntennaSelection}.
-In contrast, we exploit polarization reconfigurable hybrid antenna selection and MRT (PR-HS/MRT) which significantly outperforms that of the conventional scheme of the HS/MRT system.
+To the best of our knowledge, the current paper is the first to exploit polarization reconfigurable HS - MIMO spatial multiplexing (PR-HS-MIMO), which significantly outperforms that of the conventional HS-MIMO systems with comparable complexity.